AvtsVivek/AzureWithTerraform/README.md

 # Step By Step Terraform Tutorial

 ## Useful for Preparation for Terraform Associate exam.
+I started as I was preparing for the Terraform Associate exam.
+Then I decided to make this a step by step tutorial.

 ## Give a Star! :star:
-If you like or are using this project to learn or start your solution, please give it a star.
+If you like or found this useful, please give it a star.
 Thanks!

 ## Some useful commands